guestlinelabs/onekey/README.md

 Options:

-  -o, --out      Path where to save the translations -p, --project  Numeric id of the OneSky project
+  -o, --out      Path where translations will be saved -p, --project  Numeric id of the OneSky project
   -f, --files    Names of the files to download from the OneSky project separated by commas -s, --secret   OneSky private key (it can be read from environment variable ONESKY_SECRET)